yousefissa/chipotle-discord-bot/readme.md

 # Chipotle Coupon Discord Bot

 What's better than BOGO coupons from Chipotle?
 Chipotle + Discord!
 This bot allows your users to get BOGO coupons instantly!
+It protects their privacy by deleting the message right away, even if the message contained an error.

 # Instructions